World Dyslexia Foundation

 Difficulties in phonological processing are a common characteristic of dyslexia.
 This means that individuals with dyslexia may have trouble identifying and manipulating individual sounds in words, which can impede their ability to decode and spell words accurately.
 This difficulty is believed to be related to differences in the way the brain processes and represents the sounds of language.

 Additionally, dyslexia can also affect other cognitive processes such as working memory, attention, and processing speed, which can further contribute to reading difficulties.
+However, it is crucial to recognize that individuals with dyslexia are often highly intelligent and possess unique problem-solving abilities.
+Many have achieved remarkable success in various fields, showcasing that dyslexia can coincide with brilliance.

 It's important to note that while dyslexia is associated with certain brain differences, it does not mean that individuals with dyslexia have a damaged or abnormal brain.
 Rather, these differences in brain structure and function are thought to be variations within the normal range of human brain differences.